-Amber Class have PE on Thursday.
-Please make sure your child has their PE kit in school at all times.
+Amber Class have PE and dance on Monday.
+Please make sure your child has their PE kit, a water bottle, wellies and a sun hat in school at all times.

 In English we have started learning about non-chronological reports.
 The children have identified the features of a non-chronological report and defined them.
 We received an email from NASA asking the children to research and write a non-chronological report for them!
 The children can't wait to write them.

 In Maths Year 1 have started learning about 2D and 3D shapes.
 They have had to name them, identify their properties and sort them into groups using a Venn diagram.
 We then moved onto securing and developing our knowledge of place value by representing numbers using a range of resources.

 Year 2 have learnt how to subtract using a number line.
 They are now learning to multiply using arrays and multiplying using a numberline.

 In science the children completed an investigation outside.
 The children worked in pairs to identify materials and their uses.
 The children had to suggest why the objects were made from the materials focussing on the properties and then had to classify the materials into groups with a focus on similarities.

 ICE zone busy learning

 We have begun addition and subtraction in maths!
 The children have been super and are working very hard.
 Year 2 have learnt how to add two 2 digit numbers using a number line and Year 1 have been working hard adding and subtracting numbers within 20 using a range of resources.
 They have begun looking at how the numbers can be fact families by using the inverse.
 We also had 2 diamond learners for maths!
 Well done girls.

 In English we have started looking at letter writing.
 The children had to label the features of a letter and put a letter in order because Miss Wanless accidentally put it through the shredder!
 Amber class received a letter from the Beast asking for our help!
 The children were very excited about this and were keen to write him a letter back.
 They had to use their science knowledge to help him as he wanted to know which material would be best to build a bookshelf.